Fresh Tomato Cream Sauce with Angel Hair Pasta (Pink Pasta)

 - Mix in cooked pasta until evenly coated.
 Serve immediately, topped with additional fresh basil.

-I use whole wheat pasta 95% of the time when I cook, but for this recipe, white pasta is best.
-The sauce is delicate and goes best with white angel hair pasta.
+- I use whole wheat pasta 95% of the time when I cook, but since this sauce is delicate, regular pasta is best.